Coded-Alchemy/Drone_Demo/README.md

 - The MavServer should be ran from a background service, this was omitted for faster development.

-- The server / drone connection process should return a value to prevent double clicking the connection button.

 - Add voice capabilities to add vocal control of drone.

 - Fix Map size.

 - Figure out more MavSDK features to improve connection/disconnection experience.
 (Not much is documented for the Java language).

-- Fix map camera position.

 - Surface exception messages to user.